brikis98/yevgeniy-brikman-homepage/_posts/2014-06-01-founders-at-work.md

 > Practically all the software in the world is either broken or very difficult to use.
 So users dread software.
 >
-> They've been trained that whenever they try to install something, or even fill out a form online, it's "not going to work.
+> They've been trained that whenever they try to install something, or even fill out a form online, it's not going to work.
 I dread installing stuff, and I have a PhD in computer science.
 >
 > So if you're writing applications for end users, you have to remember that you're writing for an audience that has been traumatized by bad experiences.